zavolanlab/mirflowz/README.md

 > filtering), you can do that, but make sure the formats of any modified
 > resource files meet the formatting expectations outlined above!

 #### 3. Prepare configuration file

+We recommend creating a copy of the configuration file template:

 ```bash
 cp  path/to/config_template.yaml  path/to/config.yaml
 ```

-> Copy the `config_template.yaml`, and using your editor of choice, adjust the parameters of the `config.yaml`.
-> The file explains what each of the parameters means and how you can meaningfully fill them in.
+Open the new copy in your editor of choice and adjust the configuration parameters to your liking.
+The template explains what each of the parameters means and how you can meaningfully adjust them.

 ### Running the workflow locally

-With all the require files you can now run the workflow locally with the following command:
+With all the required files in place, you can now run the workflow locally with the following command:

 ```bash
 snakemake \